Hurricane Lane (2018): Preparations

 Hurricane Lane was the most powerful storm to threaten Hawaii since Hurricane Iniki in 1992.
-On August 21–22, as Lane approached the Hawaiian Islands, hurricane watches and warnings were issued for Maui County, Hawaii County, Oahu, and Kauai County.
+On August 21–22, as Lane approached the Hawaiian Islands, hurricane watches and warnings were issued for Maui County, Hawaii County, Oahu, and Kauaʻi County.
 Uncertainty in how close the hurricane would approach led to watches and warnings covering a broad area.
 Increased forecaster confidence on August 24 led to a reduction in the extent of warnings.
 Degradation of the cyclone and its concurrent turn away from Hawaii on August 25–26 prompted the cessation of watches and warnings.

 All school districts statewide closed between August 22 and 24, and all non-essential state employees on the Big Island and Maui were told to stay home on those days.
 Hawaiian Airlines waived change fees for all tickets involving Hawaii from August 21–26.
 American Airlines, Hawaiian Airlines, and United Airlines cancelled more than two dozen domestic and international flights at Honolulu International Airport, Hilo International Airport, Kahului Airport, and Lihue Airport.
 All commercial harbors in Hilo and Kawaihae suspended operations on August 23.
 Numerous state parks and hiking trails closed under the threat of flooding and landslides.

 On August 22, the United States Navy and Air Force repositioned assets statewide, primarily at the Joint Base Pearl Harbor–Hickam, to protect them from the hurricane.
 Navy vessels not undergoing maintenance were ordered to sortie, though remain in close enough proximity for quick relief efforts if needed.
 Aircraft were stored in hangars or flown to airfields outside the hurricane's projected path.
 The National Memorial Cemetery of the Pacific closed on August 24 and 25 and tours at the USS Arizona Memorial were suspended.
 President Donald Trump issued an emergency declaration for Hawaii.
 The Department of Homeland Security's Federal Emergency Management Agency (FEMA) was authorized to coordinate disaster relief beginning on August 22 and continuing indefinitely.
 More than 3,900 FEMA personnel were deployed or already in the state to assist with recovery efforts.
 The Hawaii National Guard placed 280 active duty members—including 120 already responding to the Kīlauea volcano—on alert for relief efforts.
 A further 3,000 personnel from the state's Army National Guard and Air National Guard were available if requested.
 The Red Cross opened 36 shelters statewide, with 825 people using them by the time the hurricane arrived.